joey1pelletier/limit-break/README.md

 I learned that adding new features to an app far in the development process, is painful.
 Oh well, it's part of life I guess.

+## Week 12 Goals

+These are the goals to complete next week:
+- Re-iterate the elevator pitch.
+Must include how it's developed and how it works.
+- After elevator pitch re-iteration, use that to create a more fully-fledged storyboard (with better pictures and more specific events...)
+- Continue working on the Figma for the website.